Skip to main content

 By exploring the general constitution and make-up of the human being in all its complexity, and from many different perspectives, the student develops ideas and concepts, which can become diagnostic assessment tools for the curative educator.
 The course consists of distinct units covering various aspects of an anthroposophically-extended understanding of the human being.
 The course aims to awaken an interest in the complexity of the human being and the interconnectedness of body, soul, and spirit.
 Students refine their observational skills through differentiated thinking and an appreciation of the spirit's manifestations in body and soul based on the principle of metamorphosis in all development.

-In the upper division baccalaureate degree category, 3 semester hours as Curative Education, Preparation for Case Studies in Curative Education and Social Therapy, Social Therapy, Methods of Phenomenological Research, Methods of Diagnostic Assessment, Human Studies, Human Growth and Development, Philosophy, and any discipline that could benefit from such a complementary learning experience (9/07) (10/10 revalidation) (11/15 revalidation).
+In the upper division baccalaureate degree category, 3 semester hours as Inclusive Social Development, Curative Education, Preparation for Case Studies in Curative Education, Social Therapy, Social Agriculture, Methods of Phenomenological Research, Methods of Diagnostic Assessment, Human Studies, Human Growth and Development, Philosophy, and any discipline that could benefit from such a complementary learning experience (9/07) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).